 The TFT display, last seen implemented in the Polar M600 Android Wear watch, brings an impressive level of crispness and luminosity for viewing.
 Under shade, indoors, or low lighting conditions, the Polar Ignite’s display is gorgeous.
 Yet it falters under strong daylight – perfectly forgivable given that any smartphone device would suffer the same fate under similar conditions.

 The tiny pinhole on the front of the watch houses the ambient light sensor (ALS) that serves to moderate the level of display brightness automatically.
-I would have preferred a manual setting to adjust brightness levels.
+A manual setting to adjust display brightness levels would have been preferred.

 The Dragontrail TFT touch display turns on with a wrist flick or when manually activated; a tad slower than I would have preferred especially when you want to quickly lift your arms, glance, and get back to running.
 In my opinion, the wrist flick response time could be shortened.